dynatrace-innovationlab/.github/docs/decisions/0004-metarepoository-fork.md

 - 2022-09-30
 ---

-# GitHub Meta Repository Fork
+# GitHub Meta Repository Global Template (to be forked by our other orgs)

 We do need a `.github` repository within all our organizations to have a default for all our community files.